94Seyli/pychatbot-Boukaffal-Alves-int4/README.md

-Name of project team members : Ilyes Boukaffal and Pedro Alves
+Name of project team members :
+- Ilyes Boukaffal
+- Pedro Alves

+Inscription for use :

+any dependencies to be installed :

+list of know bugs :